Back

 Ingredient losses may be due to:

-• Poor anticipation of products to be prepared in advance, such as intermediate products to speed up the assembly of dishes in fast-food restaurants, or finished products for window displays in sushi restaurants or bakeries.
+• poor anticipation of products to be prepared in advance: intermediate products to speed up dish assembly in fast-food restaurants, or finished products for window displays in sushi restaurants or bakeries.

 All these items count as losses, as do finished products if they can’t be sold through an anti-waste application at the end of the day.

-An average loss rate is generally around 2% of turnover.
-If your losses are higher, your supplier ordering process isn’t optimal and you need to take action.
-At Inpulse, we’ve created the first artificial intelligence platform capable of automating restaurant supply management.
-With our solution, you order just what you need at the right time.
-You can supply your restaurants or bakeries on a just-in-time basis, limiting losses and improving cash flow management.
+An average loss rate is generally around 2% of sales.
+If you have higher losses, your supplier order management process is not optimal, and you need to take action.
+At Inpulse, we've created the first artificial intelligence platform capable of automating restaurant procurement, making it possible to calculate the optimal cost of orders and optimize the cost ratio.
+This will enable you to supply your restaurants or bakeries on a just-in-time basis, limiting losses and improving your cash flow management.

-To ensure ultra-precise raw materials management, we also advise our customers to use the FIFO (First In First Out) method, where foodstuffs in refrigerators are classified to ensure the shortest best before dates are used first in the kitchen.
+To ensure ultra-precise raw materials management, we also advise our customers to our customers the FIFO First In First Out method, which consists of methodically arranging refrigerators.
+Foodstuffs are organized in such a way that those with the shortest use-by dates are used first in the kitchen.

 2. Respect portions on recipe cards

-Replicating a concept is what makes restaurant chains successful: the dishes are calibrated and consistent.
-But if there’s no means of control, the operational reality can be very different from the objectives set.
+Replicating a concept is what makes chain restaurants so successful: the dishes are calibrated and consistent.
+However, if there is no means of control, the operational reality can be very different from the objectives set.

 "We have a food cost to meet, we rationalise all our dishes so we have the same proportions in our restaurant in the 13th and the 10th arrondissements.
 Inpulse lets us keep an eye on material costs.
 I look mainly at meat, which accounts for around 30% of food costs,” says Kamal Zaoui, founder of Luks Kebab.
 He also points out that “One of the main causes of consumption discrepancies is the failure to follow recipes.”